Production & Consumption

 In recent years, crops such as corn and sugar cane have found new applications, in the production of biofuels.
 High oil prices and increasing concerns about carbon emissions have driven the subsequent use of ethanol and biodiesel as alternative energy sources.
 These biofuels are produced from crops such as sugar cane, corn, oil palm, soybeans etc. To increase the yield of these crops from the ever decreasing amount of agricultural lands requires more use of fertilizers.
 Also this new demand for crops puts an upward pressure on crop prices.
 This directly increases the demand for potash.

-Decreasing Available Arable (Fertile) Landchart07
+Decreasing Available Arable (Fertile) Land

 The soaring global populati on exerts another pressure point on the availability to arable, fertile land.
 As cities and suburbs continue to sprawl, less arable [fertile] land becomes available for agriculture.